ChinaRush/CSRNet-python3/README.md

 ## Prerequisites
 We strongly recommend Anaconda as the environment.

-Python: 2.7
+Python: 3.8

-PyTorch: 0.4.0
+PyTorch: 1.7

-CUDA: 9.2
+CUDA: 10.1
 ## Ground Truth

 Please follow the `make_dataset.ipynb ` to generate the ground truth.
-It shall take some time to generate the dynamic ground truth.
-Note you need to generate your own json file.
+It shall take some time to generate the dynamic ground truth. or you can generate your own json file.(such as train.json, val.json)

 ## Training Process